OneLawCloud/api/docs/authentication.md

 Using an expired access token | Refresh tokens before expiry; don't reuse expired access tokens.
 Calling the API before discovering the base URL | Always use the configuration service to obtain the tenant's API base URL before making API calls.
 Incorrect Content-Type | The token request must use application/x-www-form-urlencoded, not JSON.
+API Disabled | Each OneLaw Cloud tenant (law firm) you connect to must have the API enabled and your Client Application whitelisted for your requests to be accepted.

 ## Next Steps